yzpaul/ExpenseOwl/README.md

 </p>
 </p>

-`ExpenseOwl` is an extremely simple expense tracking system offering a modern interface with a monthly pie-chart visualization.
-It helps track daily expenses, visualize monthly spending patterns, and maintain an overview of your financial habits.
+`ExpenseOwl` is an extremely simple expense tracking system with a modern monthly pie-chart visualization.
+It tracks daily expenses, visualizes monthly spending patterns, and maintains an overview of financial habits.

 ---